You know you should be measuring customer satisfaction, but it can be daunting to choose the right methodology. So, where do you start?

 A CSAT score is the sum of all positive responses, divided by the total responses collected, then multiplied by 100.
 The outcome leaves you with the overall percentage of satisfied customers at your business.

 For example, if you received 25 total responses and 15 of them were positive — your CSAT score would be 60% (15 positive responses / 25 total responses = .60 x 100 = 60%).

 This indicates that most people are satisfied with your offering, but also highlights that there’s much more room for improvement.

 These calculations can be pulled from surveys like the example below.
 Taking the number of positive (5 - 7) responses from the total responses collected.

-If the resulting number isn't satisfactory, it's easier to decide to reflect and remedy the experience you provide to your customers.
+If the resulting number isn't satisfactory, there are proven ways to improve your CSAT score.
 To aid in that process, you can track customer satisfaction across the customer lifecycle very simply using Customer Satisfaction Score.

 Since it's a quick survey, you can ask it across multiple experiences during a customer's journey and get a big-picture view of how your customer feels at various touchpoints during the process.
 This makes it easier to find potential bottlenecks and improve the customer experience.

 While CSAT scores vary by industry, a good score typically falls between 75% and 85%.
 Since CSAT measures only your promoter scores, obtaining a near-perfect score is difficult.
 Having a score of 75% means that three out of every four customers gave you a positive score instead of a negative or neutral one.

 To see some real-life examples of customer satisfaction scores, let’s look at the average CSAT scores across different industries.